lucadelu/pyModis/docs/source/scripts/modis_convert.rst

 **modis_convert.py** is a script to convert MODIS data to TIF formats and different projection reference system.
-It is an interface to MRT mrtmosaic software, the best application for work with HDF MODIS data
+It is an interface to MRT mrtmosaic software, the best application for work with HDF MODIS data.

 Usage
 ^^^^^^